-Dr. Tarek Al Baghal, Research Fellow at the Institute of Social and Economic Research, University of Essex, UK.
+Dr. Tarek Al Baghal is a research fellow at the Institute of Social and Economic Research of the University of Essex, UK.

 Participants will find the course useful if they

-- they are interested in the uses and importance of longitudinal surveys;
+- are interested in the uses and importance of longitudinal surveys;

 - are involved in planning or conducting a longitudinal survey;

-- they are interested in aspects of longitudinal data collection;
+- are interested in aspects of longitudinal data collection;

 - they want to use appropriate methods to analyze longitudinal data.

 Participants should have: